Last Updated on February 26, 2025

 - The pronunciation of words differs from each other and is not similar in any way.

-These are just a few noticeable differences between them in a huge list of variations in between these two languages.
+These are just a few noticeable differences in a long list of variations between these two languages.